 The College will require students to firstly return slips indicating that they want to be considered for a trip and only once all slips have been collected should payment be made ( after a period of time allowing for slips to be returned to college ) .
 In the event that there are too many students wanting to go ( per places available ) a draw will take place to determine who goes.

-Please note that once a deposit has been paid this becomes non returnable unless there is medical reason.
+Please note that once a deposit has been paid this, and any further payments that have been made, become non returnable unless there is medical reason.
 A note confirming this from the students doctor is required before a refund can be made.